wowsinfo/WoWs-Info-Seven/extra/diary_henry.md

 Added `package.json` inside `src` folder to use absolute path and prevent `../../` chaining.
 Fixed `StaturBar` issue on IOS.
 The animation looks ok and it is not that distracting.
 ### What to do tomorrow?
+More `json2ts`.
+It will be really handly if you want to convert json into typescipt interfaces.

 ## 01/02/2019
 ### What have I done?